Please select where you want to pick up ordered or reserved items:

 No more appointment for services at the circulation desk

-From 3 August, you no longer need a reservation for loan services.
-Instead, you can come to the circulation desks during special service hours without prior notice.
+Prior reservations for loan services are not necessary.
+You can come to the circulation desks during special service hours without prior notice.
 However, you must still reserve study desks in advance.

 What can I find in OPAC?